 International Child Abduction

 In the case Y.S. and O.S. v.
-Russia about return of an abducted child to a conflict zone in eastern Ukraine the Court held that the “grave risk” allegation had not been genuinely taken into account by the Russian courts and accordingly found a violation of the Article 8.
+Russia Court held that the “grave risk” allegation had not been genuinely taken into account by the Russian courts and accordingly found a violation of the Art.
+8.

-Failure of Russian authorities to ensure enforcement of order of return of the applicant’s children to Estonia, and as a result violation of the art.
+Failure of Russian authorities to ensure enforcement of order of return of the applicant’s children to Estonia violated the Art.
 8 in the judgement Makhmudova v.
 Russia delivered on the 1st December 2020.

 Withdrawal of Parental Authority